Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 If you park in Ranzan Keikoku BBQ area it costs 1000 yen for the day.
 Along the river from that BBQ site there is an entrance to another potential parking place.
 If you plan to eat or barbecue after – Fukurou No Mori is a gorgeous glamping style outdoor cafe and barbecue and if you take the river route is only a ten minute walk from the lavender fields.

-Walking route from the station to the lavender fields from Saitama Prefectural Government.
+You can see the walking route from the station to the lavender fields from Saitama Prefectural Government.

 Events by their very nature are tentative.
 Please do check with the official sources for any last minute changes due to weather or other mitigating factors.